lucasgreenwell/comms_app/edge_functions_doc.md

 **Authentication**: Requires service role key

 ### Description
-Processes text content from posts, messages, thread comments, and conversation thread comments to create text-to-speech recordings using OpenAI's TTS API.
+Processes text content from posts, messages, thread comments, and conversation thread comments to create text-to-speech recordings using either ElevenLabs (for users with voice clones) or OpenAI's TTS API (as fallback).
 The function:
-1. Fetches content that doesn't have TTS recordings yet (or has failed recordings)
+1. Fetches content that doesn't have TTS recordings yet
+2. Checks if the content author has an ElevenLabs voice clone
-2. Creates a TTS recording entry in the database
+3. Creates a TTS recording entry in the database
-3. Calls OpenAI's TTS API to generate audio
+4. Generates audio using either ElevenLabs (if user has a voice clone) or OpenAI's TTS API
-4. Stores the audio file in Supabase Storage
+5. Stores the audio file in Supabase Storage
-5. Updates the recording status
+6. Updates the recording status

 ### Processing Rules
-- Only processes content that doesn't have an existing successful TTS recording
+- Only processes content that doesn't have an existing TTS recording
-- Will attempt to reprocess content with failed recordings
+- Automatically deletes failed recordings before reprocessing
-- Processes up to 5 items per content type per invocation to manage API rate limits
-- Returns early with a success message if no content needs processing
+- Skips empty content or whitespace-only content
+- Handles duplicate processing attempts gracefully
+- Uses personalized voice clones when available

 ### Required Environment Variables
 - `OPENAI_API_KEY`: Your OpenAI API key
+- `ELEVENLABS_API_KEY`: Your ElevenLabs API key
 - `SUPABASE_URL`: Your Supabase project URL (automatically set)
 - `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key (automatically set)